hxpaul/beacon-ball/README.md

 ```
 npm install
 ```
-You can run this locally but the beacon needs a fixed url at the moment, so this needs to be run from one agreed public url.
-So we'll publish this to aws.
+You can run this locally but the beacon needs a fixed url, [so it is hosted here](http://hxpaul.github.io/beacon-ball/).
+Push changes to the gh-pages branch to deploy.

 # Requirements